rsling/seacow/README.md

 ## Use

-1. Create a SeaCOW.Query object.
+1. Create a `SeaCOW.Query` object.
-2. Set the relevant attributes, including search string.
+2. Set the relevant attributes, including search string (see below).
-3. Create a descendant of SeaCOW.Processor and set its attributes.
+3. Create an object of a descendant class of `SeaCOW.Processor` and set its attributes.
 4. Set the processor as the processor attribute of the query object.
-5. Call the query's run method.
+5. Call the query's `run()` method.

 ## Functions